 On the wedding day I check in with you before you get dressed, usually in person, and then begin set up as early as your venue will allow.
 I oversee the other vendors, answer their questions and make sure they are executing the terms of your contract.
 I help set up your personal items at the ceremony and help greet your guests if needed.
 I cue your ceremony musicians and direct the wedding processional.
 I make sure everyone safely leaves the ceremony location and I remove your personal items.
 During the reception I direct guests to the various places they need to be, and I work with your photographer and entertainment to cue you and your VIPs for toasts, dances and speeches.
 I manage timeline changes, minor hiccups and sometimes major emergencies like calling an ambulance because of an allergic reaction or a fall on the dance floor.
 I am there until the end of the night, packing up your personal items, wedding gifts, and make sure all guests depart safely.
 I also make sure that the vendor break down is going smoothly before I depart, usually 10-12 hours after I first saw you on your wedding day!

 Whew!
 Sounds like a lot, right?
 Well it is!
-And it should be – you are probably putting hundreds of hours into planning your wedding, so the person responsible for executing your carefully made plan should be full immersed in all your wedding details!
+And it should be – you are probably putting hundreds of hours into planning your wedding, so the person responsible for executing your carefully made plan should be fully immersed in all your wedding details!
 This preparation takes time.

 “You are out of my budget”

 I hear this frequently from brides and grooms who are looking for this level of service from a wedding planner.
 And no, I am not the least expensive option there is.
-And there will always be a less expensive option.
+There will always be a less expensive option.
 But will you get what you want or deserve?
 That is the question.
 I think, for the amount of experience I bring to your wedding day, and the time I will invest, I charge a fair rate.
 Let me explain.

 I’ve been working on weddings in the DC area since 2002.
 Not a typo.
 2002.
 I founded Bellwether Events in 2006, and since 2006 I’ve worked on 125 weddings (and dozens of other types of events) at the time of this publication.
 Between my 2002-2006 jobs and Bellwether Events, it is safe to say I’ve spent 200 Saturdays (and some Fridays, Sundays, at least one Monday and one Tuesday) at my clients’ weddings.
 I’ve learned some very, very valuable lessons, some of which I turned into a book about weddings.
 I’ve lost power, cut cakes, been soaked to the core with rain, climbed on ladders, practiced breathing techniques with anxious grooms, and picked up demolished tents.
 I’ve refilled generators, bustled 100+ dresses, set up candy buffets and schlepped tables and chairs.
 There is no question that I’ve surpassed 10,000 hours in this field, achieving the status of expert event planner.